Gudradain/spirit-island-template/_docs/board_front.md

         - Supported Options:
           - Integer 1,2,3,4,5,6,7 etc.
           - Elements earth, fire, air, moon, water, plant, animal, sun, or any
+          - forget-power-card: Forget Power (not cannon)
           - Combinations of Elements/Energy: 3+earth, 2+fire, earth+any, water+plant
     - **card-play-track**: The entire Card Play Track (current functionality only supports one row)
       - card-play-track values: The actual values that will be used to create the Card Play Track
         - Supported Options:
           - Integer 1,2,3,4,5,6,7 etc.
+          - forget-power-card: Forget Power (not cannon)
           - Elements earth, fire, air, moon, water, plant, animal, sun, or any
           - Combinations of Elements/Energy: (3+earth, 2+fire, earth+any, water+plant
           - Reclaim One: reclaim-one, 3+reclaim-one, earth+reclaim-one